awsdocs/aws-doc-sdk-examples/.rust_alpha/cross_service/README.md

 cargo run -- -b BUCKET -f FILENAME [-r REGION] [-v]
 ```

-- _BUCKET_ is the name of the S3 bucket where the JPG, JPEG, or PNG file is uploaded.
+- _BUCKET_ is the name of the Amazon S3 bucket where the JPG, JPEG, or PNG file is uploaded.
 - _FILENAME_ is the name of the file to upload.
   It must have a __jpg__, __jpeg__, or __png__ file extension.
-- _REGION_ is name of the Region in which the client is created.
+- _REGION_ is the name of the Region in which the client is created.
   If not supplied, uses the value of the __AWS_REGION__ environment variable.
   If the environment variable is not set, defaults to __us-west-2__.
 - __-v__ displays additional information.